Skip to main content

 Exercise bikes have seat height adjustments, handlebar height adjustments, and resistance adjustments.
 Some indoor cycles also offer additional adjustments like fore/aft adjustments of the seat and handlebars and a greater number of resistance levels.
 The rider can also increase the difficulty of an exercise bike by pedaling at a faster cadence (rpm).

-Man and woman on stationary bikes.
+Man and woman on stationary bikes

-Inexpensive ellipticals are often poorly constructed and have a very short stride length—more like a step motion than a gliding stride.
+Inexpensive ellipticals are often poorly constructed and have a very short stride length — more like a step motion than a gliding stride.
 They may also have very limited resistance ranges and few, if any, programmed workouts.

-Elliptical vs. exercise bike: space and purchasing considerations
+Elliptical vs. exercise bike: Space considerations

 Elliptical machines are far larger and bulkier than most indoor cycles and stationary bikes.
 They also require power, whereas not all spin bikes do.

-Elliptical vs. exercise bike: enjoyment
+Elliptical vs. exercise bike: Enjoyment

 Although it might be a stretch to strive to “love” your workout, exercise always feels easier if you enjoy what you do.
 Fortunately, you can now find both ellipticals and exercise bikes with smart technology and integrated tablets for streaming immersive workouts or entertainment.
 Some people are also drawn to exercise bikes as a way to train for outdoor cycling or triathlons, which provides greater investment in workouts.
-However, the elliptical machine is a rather unique movement pattern that does not translate directly to any sport.
-Ultimately, however, enjoyment is a matter of personal preference, so try both and see which fitness machine you prefer.

 How often should you use the elliptical or exercise bike?